This course requires 2 options.

 Refer to our blogsite; phsarh.blogspot.com

 Related Arts fields (e.g. Museum or Gallery management), Tertiary Art History & Art Theory courses which complement degrees in the Humanities, Journalism, Marketing, Tourism, Law and Psychology, Philosophy.
-Art History at University is consistently regarded as a popular subject.
+Art History at University is consistently regarded as a very popular subject.

 If a student achieves 14 Level 3 credits in this course it will be counted as an approved subject for University Entrance.
 All standards in this course contribute to University Entrance Literacy.